JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    }
     ```

-4. In the `wasmJsMain/kotlin/main.kt` file, add the following code before the `main()` function to initialize timezone
-   support for web:

-    ```kotlin
-    @JsModule("@js-joda/timezone")
-    external object JsJodaTimeZoneModule

-    private val jsJodaTz = JsJodaTimeZoneModule
-    ```

-5. Run the application again and enter a valid timezone.
+4. Run the application again and enter a valid timezone.
-6. Click the button.
+5. Click the button.
 You should see the correct time:

 <tabs>
     <tab id="mobile-time-display" title="Android and iOS">